pmephin/cern_higgs_boson_ml/README.md

 Here, I have used a hybrid boosted bagging algorithm which we can call **Boosted Extremely Randomized Trees(BXT)**.
 This model builds uses an **AdaBoost** algorithm with a collection of **Extremely Randomized Trees(ET)** as estimators.
 This in theory, should nullify the shorcomings of each model with AdaBoost having a tendecncy to overfit and ETs having high bias, hence reduce the bias and variance especially for a an unbalanced data set such as this.
 Furthermore, I am doing a comparitive study between **BXT** and other models such as **Random Forest**, **AdaBoost** and a **Deep Neural Network** with two hidden layers, to analyse how well the BXT fares against these models.

-The CERN data can be download from [here](http://opendata.cern.ch/record/328)

 # RESULTS